Search

 The guidance is unclear on what documents are suitable to evidence this requirement, apart from confirming that the marriage or civil partnership certificate is mandatory.
 Unfortunately, it is not enough to simply provide the Home Office with a marriage or civil partnership certificate to evidence the relationship.
 Thus, it is not surprising that applicants fail to understand the number of documents they need to submit as evidence of their relationship.

 There are certain situations where it may be difficult to prove that a couple are in a genuine and subsisting relationship due to cultural or religious differences or practices.
 For example, in certain cultures it is unacceptable to cohabit prior to marriage or because the marriage was arranged, there was no opportunity to cohabit.
 Consequently, the applicant and the sponsor would not have cohabited at all or even have known each other for a long period of time, but this does not necessarily undermine the genuineness of their relationship.
-It is important to explain these cultural differences to avoid the entry clearance officer doubting the authenticity of the relationship.
+The Home Office in their recent guidance/policy has accepted that cohabitation is not a requirement to show the couple are in a durable relationship.
+It is essential to demonstrate that the relationship is similar to a marriage at the time of the application.
+Intention is a crucial element to show when applying for an application under Appendix FM of the Immigration Rules.

 Acceptable evidence